pchiorean/Indentz/docs/README.md

 ---

 ### **FitTo...**
 Resize one or more selected objects, without scaling them.
 Ordinary frames are simply resized.
-In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame which is resized.
-If you run the script a second time on such an object, it will restore it.
+In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame which is resized. <!-- If you run the script a second time on such an object, it will restore it. -->

 **`FitToPage...`** constrains the size of an object to the size of the page, the page margins, or the page bleed. **`FitToSpread...`** does the same for pages grouped in a spread.

 **`FitTo...Forced.jsx`** resizes exactly to the page or the spread bleed (useful, for example, for the background image).

-**`FitUndo.jsx`** restores one or several objects at once.
+**`FitUndo.jsx`** restores one or several clipped objects at once.

 ### **ScaleTo...**
 These also work with one or more objects, but scale them proportionally, as a block.